Please see below for some frequently asked questions:

 - Register your interest for the competition and use the Running a Mock Trial classroom pack that you receive with your classes so they are aware of what is involved.

-- Diversify where you are looking for students e.g. drama students may enjoy playing the role of witnesses can be a great role for budding actors.
+- Diversify where you are looking for students e.g. drama students may enjoy playing the role of witnesses which can be a great role for budding actors.

 We are more than happy to discuss how to promote legal education in your school, call or email us to discuss approaches further.